-Caramelized Onion Roasted Garlic Bisque: This is one of our favorite soups around my house.
+Caramelized Onion Roasted Garlic Bisque is one of our favorite soups around my house.
 It's warm and comforting, especially on those cold winter nights.
 It's rich and creamy.
 It's filled with veggies.
 It's fairly light on calories for the flavor punch that it packs.

-While the garlic roasts, heat remaining 1 tablespoon oil in a large saucepan over medium heat.
-Add onion and leek, and cook 30 minutes, stirring often.
-Add a small amount of water if the onion starts to cook too fast.
+While the garlic roasts, heat remaining 1 tablespoon oil in a large pot over medium heat.
+Add onion and leek, and cook uncovered 30 minutes, stirring often.
 Add ½ teaspoon salt and thyme.
-Cook an additional 30 minutes or until onion is dark and golden in color, stirring occasionally, adding a small amount of water if the onion starts to cook too fast, and scraping up any brown bits off the bottom of the pot.
+Cook an additional 30 minutes, uncovered, or until onion is dark and golden in color, stirring occasionally, adding a small amount of water if the onion starts to cook too fast, and scraping up any brown bits off the bottom of the pot.

 Stir the flour into the onion mixture and cook 1 minute.
 Add wine and broth, and bring to a boil.
 Reduce heat, and simmer 30 minutes.